-- Finally, work on building passive income streams with any free time.
+- Finally, work on building passive income streams with any free time you have.
 This is not a necessary step, but it can help your income grow if you get creative and find other ways to earn money.
-At the very least, make sure you are storying your emergency fund and savings in a high yield savings account.
+At the very least, make sure you are storing your emergency fund and savings in a high-yield savings account.

 Putting it All Together: Gross Income